 Instructor of Record

-• Introduction to Sociology, Spring 2024
+Introduction to Sociology, CUNY Hunter College (scheduled for Spring 2026)

 Teaching Assistant